macla7/STAPI/README.md

 # MVP API...

-This repo is only the backend of the project.
+NOTE: This repo is only the backend of the project.
 The React Native Mobile App is [here](https://github.com/macla7/materialUI).

 ## PLEASE READ